 Every year a different version of the Influenza ("Flu") Virus is identified for which Healthcare providers must be immunized.
-The Student may use the services of his or her own personal physician or use the services offered at the Skyline College Health Center.
-(See below) Skyline College Health Center Services Building 2, Room 2209, 650-738-4270.
+The Student may use the services of his or her own personal physician or use the services offered at the Skyline College Health & Wellness Services.
+To schedule an appointment, email the skyhealth@smccd.edu or call 650-738-4270.